It’s a Wonderful Mary Bailey — The Extraordinary Woman Who Saved George (More Than Once)

-It wasn’t God who bailed him out.
-God’s angel took George Bailey on a 3D virtual tour of what life would be like in Bedford Falls if he’d never been born — that kept George alive and inspired gratitude in him.
+The angel Clarence took George Bailey on a 3D virtual tour of what life would be like in Bedford Falls if he’d never been born — that kept George alive and inspired gratitude in him.

-But the peek into Pottersville may have solidified his notion that he was the only one who could save the townspeople from Potter.
-That belief could have been the obstacle to him ever realizing his dreams.
+But the peek into Pottersville may have solidified his notion that he was the only one who could save the townspeople from Potter, a belief that might have been one of the biggest reasons George never realized his dreams.

 No, it wasn’t God or an angel seeking a promotion.